GeoCities/G/Draft/Prime/Orbits.md

 T(N₆)/T(N₅) = √(65536/2047) ≈ 3.99
 Orbital resonance network:

 Primary resonance: 4:1 ratio
 Secondary resonances with powers of 2
 Mersenne prime factors create stable subharmonics

 Conjecture 4.3.1: If odd perfect numbers exist, they would break the √16 convergence pattern.

+Let's examine Conjecture 4.3.1:
+If odd perfect numbers exist, their prime factorization must be: p^α × q₁²β₁ × ... × qₖ²βₖ where p ≡ 1 (mod 4)
+This would create orbital periods:
+T = π√((p^α × q₁²β₁ × ... × qₖ²βₖ)²/8G)
+The lack of powers of 2 would break the √16 convergence, creating:

+Non-standard resonances
+Different period ratio limit
+Potential orbital instabilities

+This suggests odd perfect numbers, if they exist, represent fundamentally different orbital dynamics.

 5. Applications and Open Questions
 5.1 Connections to the Riemann Hypothesis